 When my sons were very young, their favorite cartoon was Winnie the Pooh.
-I observed the characters quite often and discovered what I call the Eeyore Syndrome: "Good morning Pooh Bear," said Eeyore gloomily.
-"If it is a good morning, which I doubt."
-Sadness typifies the Eeyore syndrome.
-Some people experience depression, a hopeless, faithless, anxious, emotional pattern of sadness.
-Though there are times for joy and times for grieving, the posture of sadness is rooted in the spirit of Amalek and must be rooted out.
+I observed the characters guite often discovered what I call the and Eeyore Syndrome: "Good morning Pooh Bear," said Eeyore gloomily.
+"If it is a good morning, which I doubt." typi ies Sadness the Eeyore Syndrome.
+Some people experience depression. hopeless, faithless, а anxious, emotional pattern of sadness.
+Though there are times for joy and times for grieving, the posture of sadness can be evidence that the spirit of Amalek is at work and must be rooted out.

 In Jewish thought, depression is one of the most dangerous and destructive forces to our spiritual life, a curse that cripples us and robs us of our ability to love and serve God and others.
 In some ways, depression can be a defense mechanism or a way to numb ourselves.
 If we don't become too excited about anything, we can't be disappointed.
-In protecting ourselves from pain, though, we also numb our ability to experience joy.
+In protecting ourselves from pain, though, we also numb ourselves from experiencing joy.

-Joy is the opposite of depression and a pivotal antidote to overcoming it.
-It's an abiding sense of wonder that is beyond happiness; it is an optimistic sunshine-filled emotional pattern that we can refer to as the Tigger syndrome.
+Joy isn't just the opposite of depression -it's pivotal to overcoming it.
+It's an abiding sense of wonder that is beyond happiness; it is an optimistic sunshine-filled emotional pattern we can refer to as the Tigger Syndrome.

 "The most wonderful thing about Tigger is Tiggers are wonderful things."

 Tigger is always joyous no matter what is happening.
-He reflects the true biblical joy, which is not rooted in situations and circumstances.
-True joy has no connection to happiness, which is shallower than joy.
+He reflects genuine biblical joy, which is not tied to one's situations and circumstances.
+Godly joy isn't synonymous with happiness, which is superficial and passing.
 The root word "happy" comes from the word "happenstance," which is based on circumstance.
-Happiness is from the outside in.
-Joy is transcendent--it starts on the inside and flows outward.
+Happiness is an outside-in phenomenon.
+Joy is transcendent-it starts on the inside and flows outward.

-HAPPINESS IS FROM THE OUTSIDE IN.
-JOY IS TRANSCENDENT--IT STARTS ON THE INSIDE AND FLOWS OUTWARD.
 So many days, I come home exhausted and walk through the front door only to be greeted by pure joy in the form of my two boys.
 "Daddy!
 Daddy!"
 They jump on me and hug me, and my exhaustion shifts into exhilaration.
 Joy is contagious!
 As our sages say, "simcha poritz geder" - joy breaks all barriers.
-Joy empowers us; it gives us encouragement, zeal, enthusiasm, optimism, and it allows us to transcend all obstacles-even the fear of death itself.
+Joy empowers us.
+It gives us encouragement, zeal, enthusiasm, optimism, and it allows us to overcome obstacles-even the fear of death itself.

-The Hebrew word poritz, or "to break," is one of the names of the Messiah in lewish thought.
-Micah 2:13 says, "The poritz/ breaker (meaning Messiah) will go before them.
+The Hebrew word poritz, or "to break," is one of the names of the Messiah in Jewish thought.
+Micah 2:13 says, "The poritz/breaker (meaning Messiah) will go before them.
 He will break through, passing through the gate and go out through it."
-It should be no surprise that the Messiah is the descendant of Peretz from the tribe of ludah.
+It should be no surprise that the Messiah is the descendant of Peretz from the tribe of Judah.
 Peretz means the one who breaks forth from his mother's womb.
 Joy is the key to breaking the evil one's yoke and receiving a greater anointing in our lives.
-While depression robs us of our ability to serve God and others, joy loosens us and sets us free to be whom God intended us to be.
+While depression robs us of our ability to serve God and others, joy sets us free to be who God intended us to be.